radifar/PyPLIF-HIPPOS/docs/source/getting-started-plants.rst

 	:alt: tc results
 	:align: center

-Last but not least the hippos.log contain the information about ligand name, number of poses, similarity coefficient used, and the table for bit position for each residue (only appear when output_mode set to simplified, useful for deciphering the simplified bitstring), and the total time taken.
+Last but not least the plants.log contain the information about ligand name, number of poses, similarity coefficient used, and the table for bit position for each residue (only appear when output_mode set to simplified, useful for deciphering the simplified bitstring), and the total time taken.